mxmrsn/Tutorials/NeedleModelSimulation.md

 U = [v; w];
 ```

-The needle model evolution can be written as a markov model:
+The needle model evolution can be written as a markov model (discrete model that only depends on the prior state and current control inputs):

 ```
 x_dot = f(x,u)